Tuesday, September 30, 2014

 • Round 2: Writing

-At first, I couldn't figure out which one of the two was the better movie in the quality of writing and structure.
+At first, I couldn't figure out which movie was better in terms of quality of writing and structure.
 Now, TITAN A.E. has a sharp eye for humour and wit, thanks to one of its writers, the legendary Joss Whedon.
 The film also has twists in the story, including one when Korso turns his back on humanity in the first place.
 Unfortunately, some glaring holes are in the plot.
 The most noticeable is why the Drej wanted to destroy humanity when they feared what we might become.
 The film's storyline is derivative and thus explains the recycled plot ideas and occasional lifted dialogue from previous science-fiction movies.

 I will have to nominate TREASURE PLANET for its story because it is an adaptation of a classic tale of literature by Robert Louis Stevenson, even when there are not many plot deficits.
 It is one of Disney's finest to interpret a well-known classic story.